oroinc/documentation/cookbook/entities/deleting_tasks.rst

 #. :ref:`Create a controller that deletes a task <cookbook-entity-delete-controller>`.

+#. :ref:`Register a route for the created controller <cookbook-entity-delete-routing>`.

 #. :ref:`Link to the controller from the data grid <cookbook-entity-delete-grid-config>`.

 .. _cookbook-entity-api-manager-service: